xiangstan/aws-study-guide/docs/CLF-C02/Security-Compliance-Governance.md

 Plays well with **Security Hub**, receives findings across many accounts.

+Organization Service Control Policies (SCPs) allow you to create permissions guardrails that apply to all accounts within a give organization.

 #### AWS Control Tower

 **AWS Control Tower** automates account creation and the application of best-practice **Config** rules and **SCPs**.